 A woman who sadly lost her husband after many decades of marriage wanted us to make something out of his wedding ring.

-We were able to cut the ring and stretch the gold into wire, from which we made this heart pendant.
+We were able to cut the ring and stretch the gold into wire, from which we converted the ring into a necklace in the shape of a heart.

 In the end, our client wrote, "I received the ring and I love it.
 It fits perfectly too!"